JuanBindez/CSVGraphc-v1.0-alpha/README.md

-# Este é o CSVGraphc versão 1.0.0-rc1
+# This is the CSVGraphc version 1.0.0-rc1

-cria graficos